Tuesday, May 29, 2018

 The mentality of Karna fans.

-Over the years since the birth of the internet/social media, their have always been certain people who live fake lives across the internet.
+Ever since the birth of the internet/social media, their have always been certain people who live fake lives across the internet.
 Who are mentally filled with hypocrisy and bias.
 Who lack common sense or just do not want to accept the truth.
 One group of such people are known as the "karna fans".

 So let's analyze all of their behaviors.